centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

   The public certificate used for the encryption.
 Trusted CA's certificate
   The trusted CA certificate used for the encryption.
-Enable negotiation
-  If set to *yes*, this input will try to negotiate encryption and compression with the remote endpoint.
 One peer retention mode
   By default, a listening input will accept any number of incoming connections.
 In *one peer retention* mode only one